3 ways to print from your iPad

 - You should get a message saying "Thanks, you're ready to go!"

-Note that while this guide is primarily aimed at iPad users, these solutions will also work with other iOS devices such as iPhones.
+Note that while this guide is primarily aimed at iPad users, these solutions will also work with other iOS devices such as the iPhone.